 Discounts and promotion codes are great incentives to make a purchase.
 If a product is usually sold for a higher price and is currently being sold at a discount, you should indicate that information at checkout.
 The same goes for promo codes.
 Having regular or seasonal promotion codes and indicating current ones available on your checkout page will likely increase your conversion rates.
 Test our offering promotion codes on different products and see how it affects your conversion rates and overall profit.

 Limited-time discounts or promotion codes can be used to increase urgency and encourage customers to go through with a purchase.
 Highlighting when a discounted price, free shipping, or promotion code expires, for example, can increase your conversion rates.
 Another way to increase urgency is by showing how much of a product is left in stock.
 Amazon and eBay always do this – they will tell you to hurry and make a purchase if there are only a few items left in stock.
 Yet another way to increase urgency is by indicating how many people are currently viewing an item or have added it to their watch list.

 20. Upsell, Cross Sell, and Downsell

 This can be done on the purchase confirmation page, for example, or even in your emails that should be drafted smartly.
 It doesn’t have to be on the checkout page, however.
-Test out cross-selling before checkout, when users are still shopping on your site, and see what the effect on conversions is.
+Test cross-selling before checkout, when users are still shopping on your site, and see the effect on conversions.